RKO Mainstreet Theatre

 RKO MAINSTREET (BATE, ORPHEUM, NATIONAL) Theatre; Racine, Wisconsin.

 A handsome theatre with a corner entrance and a number of box seats circling the auditorium.
 It was located on the northwest corner of State Street and Main Street in Racine.
-The Orpheum Theatre opened in April 29, 1912 as a vaudeville theatre.
+The Orpheum Theatre opened on April 29, 1912 as a vaudeville theatre and screening animated movies.
 It was home to the Racine Theater Guild between its regular film programs.
-On September 7, 1930 it reopened as the RKO Mainstreet Theatre with Sue Carol in “She’s My Weakness” on the screen and vaudeville on the stage.
+On July 1, 1920 it was taken over by the Chicago based chain First National Theatre Company and was renamed National Theatre.
+On September 7, 1930 it reopened as the RKO Allen Theatre, and in 1934 renamed RKO Mainstreet Theatre with Sue Carol in “She’s My Weakness” on the screen and vaudeville on the stage.

 After it was closed in late-1951, the local newspaper reported “wild vandalism” within (things like loosened radiators, discharged fire extinguishers and broken plaster which probably looked worse than what it really was), and despite a few pleas to rethink the situation, the pro-demolition momentum won out and the still-solid RKO Mainstreet Theatre was flattened in 1959.